 Quixotic will historically and artistically capture the story through diverse perspectives and interviews with luminaries across various industries.
 The documentary will focus on seminal moments in the brand’s history and on the life of the Coca-Cola bottle.

-“We are excited to give Quixotic access to the great stories of Coca-Cola, some of which are well told while others have never been heard before, to create this authorised documentary,” added Katie Bayne, vice president of sparkling brands, Coca-Cola.
+“We are excited to give Quixotic access to the great stories of Coca-Cola, some of which are well told while others have never been heard before, to create this authorised documentary,” added Katie Bayne, Vice President of Sparkling Brands, The Coca-Cola Company.
 "We hope that beyond being entertained, audiences worldwide will enjoy this great reminder of the brand’s lasting legacy in the year that we celebrate the 100th anniversary of our great icon, the Coca-Cola bottle.”

 The documentary will premiere in November to coincide with the 100th anniversary of the official date the Coca-Cola was patented in 1915.
 Stay tuned for more details!